MrVeit/Veittech-SMAI-Appodeal/README.md

 }
 ```

-### Other functions:
+### Other functions

-The implementation of obtaining the current ECPM for all types of banners coincides with [the implementation for video ads](https://github.com/MrVeit/Veittech-SMAI-Appodeal/edit/master/README.md#other-functions) and has the following form:
+The implementation of obtaining the current ECPM for all types of banners coincides with
+[the implementation for video ads](https://github.com/MrVeit/Veittech-SMAI-Appodeal?tab=readme-ov-file#other-functions) and has the following form:
 ```c#
 public void CheckEcpm()
 {